vaidik/sharepastes/README.md

    where `<service-name>` is the service that you want to use:
     - `gist` for Github's Gist
     - `pastebin` for Pastebin.com
+3. After successful execution of the above command, you will get link to your post in your terminal and the same will be copied to your clipboard as well.
+4. Go ahead and share it with whoever you want to.
+Simply use your Operating System's shortcut for pasting to paste the URL.

 ## Creating Shortcuts